urql-graphql/urql-devtools-exchange/DEVELOPMENT.md

 Here are a few useful approaches to get started developing.

+### Live project

+If you just need a working project which uses the devtools exchange (useful when working on devtools), there's a [live project here](https://urql-devtools-exchange.netlify.app/).

+> Note: The live project uses the devtools exchange from master

 ### Shallow environment

 The easiest way to get started on a change in devtools is in a testing shallow environment.